 Single Occupancy Rooms at Morehouse varies from year to year based on available space and class size.
 The upperclassmen hall, Joseph T. Robert House and, the Otis Moss Suites are the only spaces on campus with true “core singles,” (rooms built for one.)

 For the Fall 2016 and Spring 2017 Academic year, there will be no Single Occupancy rooms offered.

-If you are a freshmen, sophomore, or junior and would like to live off campus you must complete the three year exemption form.
+If you are a freshman, sophomore, or junior and would like to live off campus you must complete the three-year exemption form.
 Here